rails/rails-docs-server/README.md

 * `kindlegen` must be in `PATH` ([download](http://www.amazon.com/gp/feature.html?docId=1000765211)))

-* `sudo apt-get install imagemagick`, for `convert`, used by the guides generator
+* Install imagemagick, for `convert`, used by the guides generator
+  - Linux: `sudo apt-get install imagemagick`
+  - macOS: `brew install imagemagick`

+* Nokogiri's dependencies (present in some Gemfiles):
-* `sudo apt-get install libxslt-dev libxml2-dev` for Nokogiri, present in some Gemfiles
+  - Linux: `sudo apt-get install libxslt-dev libxml2-dev`
+  - macOS: `brew install libxml2` (see [nokgori installation instructions](https://nokogiri.org/tutorials/installing_nokogiri.html))

 The Ruby and bundler dependencies are not hard, we fix concrete versions because these are known to work.
 Ruby and bundler versions are configurable per release,